anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The contents could also be explicit provisioned at the registrar.

-Certificate requests typically need to be handled by the backend PKI, but the registrar can answer part of them if adequate, such as returning an error response in case the registrar determines that the request is not properly authenticated or not authorized.
+Certificate requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance because is not properly authenticated or not authorized.

 Also certificate confirmation messages will usually be forwarded to the backend PKI,